Farmer Story

 Cashew (Anacardium occidentale L.) a native of Brazil.
 In the 16th Century, the Portuguese brought this crop to India to restrict soil erosion.

-WAIGOAN HALAD-GI Tag
+WAIGAON HALAD-GI Tag

 The Waigaon Halad Producer Company works with more than 400 farmers for turmeric production, and Amalfarm is directly involved in the procurement.

-Until now, Waigaon was primarily known for the famous Dargah of Baba Sheikh Farid Giradwale, but now the village’s turmeric, grown by 2,300 farmers, is popularizing the saying, “A pinch of turmeric every day keeps cancer away.”
+Until now, Waigaon was primarily known for the famous Dargah of Baba Sheikh Farid Giradwale, but now the village’s turmeric, grown by 2,300 farmers, is popularizing the saying, “Waigaon turmeric is known for its naturally occurring curcumin content and has been cultivated in the region for generations.”

 Waigaon, located in Samudrapur taluka of Wardha district, is the main area for cultivating special turmeric that naturally contains a high percentage of curcumin.
 The village is famous as “Haladya Waigaon” (Halad is the Marathi word for turmeric) due to the unique variety of turmeric cultivated since Mughal times.